 2. Repair the Vehicle

 Make sure that you know what you are doing or have the vehicle repaired by a certified mechanic who does.
-Also, make sure to hold on to any and all paperwork on the vehicle and take lots of pictures before and during the repair process.
+Make sure to hold on to any and all paperwork on the vehicle and take lots of pictures before and during the repair process.

 3. Get the Inspection

 Once it has passed the inspection (and you have paid the inspection fees), the inspector may attach a decal to the vehicle indicating that it has passed.

 4. File the Final Paperwork

-Your next move will be to apply for the rebranded title, which will require filling out more forms and paying more fees.
-You should then receive the title with a statement branded on its face indicating the vehicle has been rebuilt.
+Your next move will be to apply for the rebuilt title, which will require filling out more forms and paying more fees.
+You should then receive the title with a statement branded on its face, indicating the vehicle has been rebuilt.

-Note that If your vehicle received its salvage title in another state, you may have to have it inspected and rebranded in that state before you can register it at home.
-Again, check your state’s regulations before making your purchase.
+If your vehicle received its salvage title in another state, you may have to have it inspected and rebranded in that state before you can register it at home.
+Check your state’s regulations before making your purchase.